Brute Force Attacks

 How to protect yourself against a brute force attack

 Preventing brute force attacks can be achieved using methods such as:

 A Completely Automated Public Turing test to tell Computers and Humans Apart, aka a CAPTCHA form, requires users to prove they are human by solving a puzzle related to a grid of images or typing out a sequence of numbers and letters.

-Strong customer authentication (SCA)
+Strong Customer Authentication (SCA)

-SCA requires customers to provide at least two forms of identification to access their account, such as a password and a fingerprint, or a password and a one-time authentication code sent to the user’s mobile phone.
+SCA requires customers to provide at least two forms of identification to access their accounts, such as a password and a fingerprint, or a password and a one-time authentication code sent to the user’s mobile phone.